Why did the Titanic sink?

 As part of its design, the interior structure was divided into 16 compartments that were designed to be watertight and could be sealed off in the event of an emergency.

-Once the plans were finalized, the ship's construction took place at the Harland and Wolff shipyard in Belfast, Northern Ireland.
+Once the plans were finalized, the ship's construction took place at the Harland and Wolff shipyard in Belfast, Northern Ireland, by a workforce of around 3,000 men.

 It was built using the latest technology and materials of the time, including steel plates and rivets.

-But first, the Titanic underwent a series of sea trials to ensure that it was seaworthy and to test its various systems and equipment.
+The Titanic underwent sea trials on April 2, 1912, to ensure that it was seaworthy and to test its various systems and equipment.

 Once the company was happy with the results of the various tests, they focused on the interior design in the hopes of attracting luxury passengers.